tamberg/microbit-ghoust/README.md

 ### Add code for the buzzer
 TODO

-### Switch on the Micro:bit and start playing
+### Switch on the micro:bit and start playing
-Switch it on, then squeeze the top to add the Micro:bit and re-assemble the bottle.
+Switch it on, then squeeze the top to add the micro:bit and re-assemble the bottle.

 <img src="images/ghoust-chaya-11.jpg" width="250" />&nbsp;&nbsp;&nbsp;<img src="images/ghoust-chaya-done.jpg" width="250" />